garikoitz/RTP-pipeline/README.md

 ## vistalab/RTP-pipeline
 Reproducible Tract Profiles pipeline.
-Takes the preprocessed output from RTP-preproc and performs a series of operations:
+Takes the preprocessed output from RTP-preproc and performs a series of operations to the DWI data:
 1. Voxel level
     1. DTI
     2. CSD (single shell and multi-shell)